-- 6.2 Adequate provision for sport and recreation must be provided as part of any new residential development containing five or more units to satisfy new demand for additional or enhanced facilities. - 6.3 Although the provision of replacement and/or additional facilities may be implemented and carried out by the developers themselves, the preferred option is by making an appropriate contribution to Dudley MBC in order that the Council arrange for their construction and maintenance.
+- 6.2 Adequate provision for sport and recreation must be provided as part of any new residential development containing five or more units (five or more dwelling houses, bungalows or individual flats) to satisfy new demand for additional or enhanced facilities. - 6.3 Although the provision of replacement and/or additional facilities may be implemented and carried out by the developers themselves, the preferred option is by making an appropriate contribution to Dudley MBC in order that the Council arrange for their construction and maintenance.